panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 }
 ```

-The plain object enum object fits best for small projects or quick demos.
+The plain object enum fits small projects or quick demos.

-The second option, if you want to protect the enum object from accidental overwriting, is to use a frozen plain object:
+The second option, if you want to protect the enum object from accidental overwriting, is a frozen plain object:

 ```javascript
 const MyEnum = Object.freeze({